thiagosanches/python-zapzap/README.md

 # python-whatzapp

-It requires that Firefox is opened with the Whatsapp tab already opened!
+It requires that Firefox is opened with the Whatsapp Web tab already opened!

+# Example